Iconic: The Photographs of Charles “Teenie” HarrisLobby Gallery

 The museum’s collection of over 70,000 Harris images is one of the most detailed and intimate records of the black urban experience known today.
 CMOA is currently preparing an installation in the Scaife Galleries dedicated to the Teenie Harris Archive, which will open in early 2020.

 The exhibition is organized by Charlene Foggie-Barnett and Dominique Luster, Teenie Harris Archive, Carnegie Museum of Art.

 Charles “Teenie” Harris (1908–1998) photographed Pittsburgh’s African American community circa 1935–1975.
-With nearly 80,000 images by Harris, the Teenie Harris Archive at Carnegie Museum of Art is one of the most detailed and intimate records of the black urban experience known today.
+With over 60,000 images by Harris, the Teenie Harris Archive at Carnegie Museum of Art is one of the most detailed and intimate records of the black urban experience known today.

 For details, visit the “Teenie” Harris Archive.